m5stack/m5-docs/docs/en/hat/hat-env.md

 >2.After downloading the software, double-click to run the application, connect the M5 device to the computer via the data cable, select the port parameters, and click **"Burn"** to start burning.

-!>3.The CP210X (USB driver) needs to be installed before the EasyLoader is burned.
-[Click here to view the driver installation tutorial](en/related_documents/establish_serial_connection)

 ## Example
 - **[Arduino](https://github.com/m5stack/M5StickC/tree/master/examples/Hat/ENV)**